 It’s almost Election Day in the U.S. once again.
 For those who need a brief civics refresher, every two years the full US House of Representatives and one-third of the Senate are up for reelection.

 While the outcomes of the elections are uncertain, one thing we can count on is that plenty of opinions and prognostications will be floated in the days to come.
-In financial circles, this will almost ...Continue Reading →
+In financial circles, this will almost assuredly include any potential for perceived impact on ...Continue Reading →

 Dimensional Fund Advisors